DumbCaveSpider/HorribleIdeas/about.md

 ---

 ### Developers
 Want to add your own insane stuff to this mod?
-You can register options by using this mod's API!
+You can register your very own horrible options by using this mod's API!
 You can see its [documentation here](https://github.com/DumbCaveSpider/HorribleIdeas/tree/main/include).